fluid-studios/phet-osc-bridge/README.md

 ### Types of PhET Events
 * User: triggered by a user action
-* Model: a change in the simulation's sate
+* Model: a change in the simulation's state

 ### Structure of a PhET Event
 * Events are hierarchical; they can contain ``children`` events that "were triggered while this event was being processed."
 In this OSC binding, we have flattened the parent/child event structure, treating them as a flat sequence of events.